FAQs

 What will my high school accommodations look like in college?

 Certain accommodations that you received in high school may look different in college.
 Our staff would be happy to discuss these changes with you and help navigate these differences.
-In college, you are required to initiate the request for accommodations, communicate with professors to assist with the implementation of accommodations, and initiate with our office when you have concerns.
-Self-advocacy is an important part of receiving accommodations in college.
+In college, you are required to initiate the request for accommodations, communicate with professors, and initiate with our office when you have concerns.
+Self-advocacy is an important part of a smooth accommodations process in college.

 Can I receive accommodations for a diagnosed mental health condition?